open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>hostPort</b></td>
         <td>integer</td>
         <td>
           Number of port to expose on the host.
-If specified, this must be a valid port number, 0 < x < 65536.<br/>
+If specified, this must be a valid port number, 0 < x < 65536.
+If HostNetwork is specified, this must match ContainerPort.
+Most containers do not need this.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>